tkareine/dotfiles/README.md

 Install the dotfiles with `./install.sh`, which either symlinks or copies each file to your home directory.
 Installation is safe by
-default: if the target file already exists in your home directory, symlinking or copying is skipped.
+default: if the target file exists in your home directory already, the installer skips symlinking or copying.
 See `./install -h` for more.

 XCode Zenburn color theme
 -------------------------